Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

     ## Methods of encryption

     - Mostly based on mathematical algorithms and algorithims use keys to maintain their security

+    - **Strategies**:

+    1. **Stream or ubstitution Ciphers**: Each letter is replaced with another  to create ciphertext e-g cesar and enigma ciphers

+    2. **Transposition** The sequence of the the text is re-arranged.
+E-g
+    - First, break **Hello!** into two blocks: **Hel**  and  **lo!**
+    - Next, use the transposition rule to rearrange the letters.
+    - **Hel** to **lHe**
+    - **lo!** to **!lo**
+    - Lastly, combine the rearranged text to create the ciphertext: **lHe!lo**

+    3. **Block**: The algorithms are applied to chunks or blocks of characters

+    4.**Combination** Most modern cryptography utilizes a comnination of these strategies

+    ## Encryption Strength and Mechanics

+    - "How much more secure is _x_ more bits of encryption?"
+As we increase the number

+    - One bit is only either 1 or 0

+    - For each bit that is added to the key, the key space **doubles** in size.
+Thus if we increase the total length (or **bit size**) or pw/encryption text to 2 or 3 then the possibilities are increased and it will take longer time.
+This total number of possibilities is called **key space**

+     - Two to the power of the bit size, or  2 ^ [bit size].

+    - Depends on the length of the text, type of characters and the possible values.
+For example if the password is only 1 character and can only be composed numbers 0-9 then the key space is 10.
+If we make it complex then it will become time consuming

+    - This is what is meant by 64bit or 256bit encryption

+    - **Security Tradeoff** The more complex the computation, the more time consuming- holy grail finding an algorythm with the balacne between quality of encryption and the time taken

     ## Symetric key algorithms
     Advance encryption standard